Are Vivado results repeatable for identical tool inputs?

 These two runs should give identical results.
-Although checksums may differ due to netlist sorting differences after the open_checkpoint command, checksums should converge after the first implementation command which is phys_opt_design:
+Although checksums might differ due to netlist sorting differences after the open_checkpoint command, checksums should converge after the first implementation command which is phys_opt_design:

-If repeatability is absolutely critical to your design environment, the following can help maximize repeatability:
+If you encounter a non-repeatability issue and repeatability is absolutely critical to your design environment, the following can help maximize repeatability:

 Running in single-threaded mode.

-When using different number of CPUs between runs, simultaneous threads may execute operations in different orders and cause diverging results, even when run using the same machine and OS.
+When using different number of CPUs between runs, simultaneous threads might execute operations in different orders and cause diverging results, even when run using the same machine and OS.

 Running on the same machine or running on machines using the same OS.